tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 - Is not systematic, may never explore some areas
 - May explore previously visited areas
 - Much lower memory cost, more efficient for huge data sets
-- Can find a reasonable solution in big sets
+- Can find a reasonable solution in big sets of data